-- Stability of worldwide economy; - Recent industry trends and factors affecting aviation demand; - Continued growth in commercial aircraft demand (large, regional and business aircraft); - Stability of the military market demand; - Reliance on large customers; - Availability of raw material and stability of its cost; - Stability in foreign exchange rate, mainly the Canadian with the U.S. dollar; - Ability of the supply base to support planned production rate; - Normal contract execution and continued deployment of strategic initiatives, especially those linked to cost reductions; - Liquidity and access to capital resources and availability of credit facility - Factors affecting restrictive debt covenants and fluctuations in interest rates; - Operational risks related to Aerospace business: - Factors affecting environmental matters; - Renewal of collective bargaining agreements; - Availability of skilled labour; - Pressure on Government military spending; and - Successful integration of APPH (as hereinafter defined).
+- Stability of worldwide economy; - Recent industry trends and factors affecting aviation demand; - Continued growth in commercial aircraft demand (large, regional and business aircraft); - Stability of the military market demand; - Reliance on large customers; - Availability of raw material and stability of its cost; - Stability in foreign exchange rate, mainly the Canadian with the U.S. dollar and the Great British Pound ("GBP"); - Ability of the supply base to support planned production rate; - Normal contract execution and continued deployment of strategic initiatives, especially those linked to cost reductions; - Liquidity and access to capital resources and availability of credit facility; - Factors affecting restrictive debt covenants and fluctuations in interest rates; - Operational risks related to Aerospace business; - Factors affecting environmental matters; - Renewal of collective bargaining agreements; - Availability of skilled labour; and - Pressure on Government military spending.

-ITEM 1: CORPORATE STRUCTURE
+1. CORPORATE STRUCTURE